-This is a great article written by some folks over at Everyday Feminism.
-We thought we would share this because there are so few useful resources for this aspect of interventions — working with the person who has done abuse.
+This is a great article written by Kai Cheng Thom that we found at Everyday Feminism.
+The BATJC thought we would share this because there are so few useful resources for this aspect of interventions; working with the person who has done abuse.
 Read on:

 (Content warning: Intimate partner violence, physical assault)